 Starting in 1927, the character of Léger’s work changed, as organic and irregular forms assumed greater presence in the artist’s compositions.
 In 1931 he visited the United States for the first time.
 Four years later in 1935, the Museum of Modern Art, New York, and the Art Institute of Chicago presented an exhibition of his work.
 Léger lived in the United States from 1940 to 1945, teaching at Yale University, but returned to France after the war.
 In the decade before his death, Léger’s wide-ranging projects included book illustrations, monumental figure paintings and murals, stained-glass windows, mosaics, polychrome ceramic sculptures, and set and costume designs.
 In 1955 he won the Grand Prize at the São Paulo Bienal.
 Léger died on 17 August of that year at his home in Gif-sur-Yvette, France.
 The Musée Fernand Léger was inaugurated in 1960 in Biot, France.

-Léger’s work features in numerous major public and private collections internationally, including: the Museum of Modern Art, New York; the Metropolitan Museum of Art, New York; Solomon R. Guggenheim Museum, New York; Art Institute of Chicago; National Museum of Western Art, Tokyo; the Hermitage, St. Petersburg; Museum Ludwig, Cologne; the Albertina, Vienna; Peggy Guggenheim Collection, Venice; Museo Nacional Thyssen-Bornemisza, Madrid; Stedelijk Museum, Amsterdam; Musée National d'Art Moderne, Centre Pompidou, Paris; Musée d’Orsay, Paris; the Tate Collection, London.
+Léger’s work can be found in the following selected international collections: the Museum of Modern Art (MoMA), New York; the Metropolitan Museum of Art, New York; Solomon R. Guggenheim Museum, New York; Art Institute of Chicago; Philadelphia Museum of Art; the Menil Collection, Houston; San Francisco Museum of Modern Art (SFMoMA); National Museum of Western Art, Tokyo; the State Hermitage, St. Petersburg; Museum Ludwig, Cologne; the Albertina, Vienna; the Peggy Guggenheim Collection, Venice; Museo Nacional Thyssen-Bornemisza, Madrid; Stedelijk Museum, Amsterdam; Musée National d'Art Moderne, Centre Pompidou, Paris; Musée d’Orsay, Paris; the Tate Collection, London.

 Please contact the gallery for further information on this artist.